awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 | x86\_64 | Linux | Linux | [Download](https://d1onfpft10uf5o.cloudfront.net/greengrass-core/downloads/1.9.4/greengrass-linux-x86-64-1.9.4.tar.gz) |

 ------
-#### [  v1\.8\.4  ]
+#### [  v1\.8  ]
 + <a name="what-new-v180"></a>New features:
   + Configurable default access identity for Lambda functions in the group\.
 This group\-level setting determines the default permissions that are used to run Lambda functions\.
 You can set the user ID, group ID, or both\.
 Individual Lambda functions can override the default access identity of their group\.
-For more information, see [Setting the Default Access Identity for Lambda Functions in a Group](lambda-group-config.md#lambda-access-identity-groupsettings)\.
+For more information, see [Setting the default access identity for Lambda functions in a group](lambda-group-config.md#lambda-access-identity-groupsettings)\.
   + HTTPS traffic over port 443\.
 HTTPS communication can be configured to travel over port 443 instead of the default port 8443\.
 This complements AWS IoT Greengrass support for the Application Layer Protocol Network \(ALPN\) TLS extension and allows all Greengrass messaging traffic—both MQTT and HTTPS—to use port 443\.
-For more information, see [Connect on Port 443 or Through a Network Proxy](gg-core.md#alpn-network-proxy)\.
+For more information, see [Connect on port 443 or through a network proxy](gg-core.md#alpn-network-proxy)\.
   + Predictably named client IDs for AWS IoT connections\.
-This change enables support for AWS IoT Device Defender and [AWS IoT Lifecycle events](https://docs.aws.amazon.com/iot/latest/developerguide/life-cycle-events.html), so you can receive notifications for connect, disconnect, subscribe, and unsubscribe events\.
+This change enables support for AWS IoT Device Defender and [AWS IoT lifecycle events](https://docs.aws.amazon.com/iot/latest/developerguide/life-cycle-events.html), so you can receive notifications for connect, disconnect, subscribe, and unsubscribe events\.
 Predictable naming also makes it easier to create logic around connection IDs \(for example, to create [subscribe policy](https://docs.aws.amazon.com/iot/latest/developerguide/pub-sub-policy.html#pub-sub-policy-cert) templates based on certificate attributes\)\.
-For more information, see [Client IDs for MQTT Connections with AWS IoT](gg-core.md#connection-client-id)\.
+For more information, see [Client IDs for MQTT connections with AWS IoT](gg-core.md#connection-client-id)\.

   Bug fixes and improvements:
   + Fixed an issue with shadow synchronization and device certificate manager reconnection\.